thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 #### The "Dumb" State Manager: `FormShell.svelte`
 - A generic component that knows nothing about specific data types like `Wholesaler`.
 - It manages the core form mechanics: tracking data, "dirty" state, submission status, and orchestrating the `validate` and `submit` lifecycle via Svelte 5 callback props (`onSubmitted`, `onSubmitError`).
-- **Update:** The `FormShell` is now enhanced with an `$effect` to robustly handle asynchronous changes to its `initial` prop, preventing state inconsistencies when a component is reused across navigations.
+- The `FormShell` is enhanced with an `$effect` to robustly handle asynchronous changes to its `initial` prop, preventing state inconsistencies when a component is reused across navigations.

 #### The "Smart" Parent: `SupplierForm.svelte`
 - A specific component that knows everything about a `Wholesaler`.